Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 - Duration
 - Status

-When a Milestone is created or updated in a Program, the milestone is replicated in all aggregated projects.
+When a milestone is created or updated in a Program, the milestone is replicated in all aggregated projects.
 Those replicated milestones are called Mirrored Milestones.
 This means there are a set of constraints on Milestone trackers of aggregated projects: